sharabhshukla/gpu-exercises/README.md

 Tip: Think of the function call as being run 1 time for each thread.
 The only difference is that cuda.threadIdx.x changes each time.

+## Puzzle 2 - Zip

+Implement a kernel that adds together each position of a and b and stores it in out.
+You have 1 thread per position.